samuelim01/tp/docs/UserGuide.md

 - Displays a list of vendors that have parameters that match any of the keywords specified for that parameter.

 Expected behaviour upon failure:
-- Empty name: `vendor filter n/ ` Displays error message "Cannot filter for empty compulsory field"
+- Empty name: `vendor filter n/ ` Displays error message "Cannot filter for empty compulsory field".
-- No parameter: `vendor filter` Displays error message "No prefix was found in the command!" followed by instruction on vendor filter usage
+- No parameter: `vendor filter` Displays error message "No prefix was found in the command!" followed by instruction on vendor filter usage.

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------